slimtoolkit/slim/README.md

 * [`container-transform`](https://hub.docker.com/r/dslim/container-transform.slim/)

-## NOTES
+## CONTRIBUTING

-If the project sounds interesting or if you found a bug make sure to read `CONTRIBUTING.md` and submit a PR!
+If the project sounds interesting or if you found a bug see [`CONTRIBUTING.md`](https://github.com/docker-slim/docker-slim/blob/master/CONTRIBUTING.md) and submit a PR!

+## LICENSE

+Apache License v2, see [LICENSE](https://github.com/docker-slim/docker-slim/blob/master/LICENSE) for details.

 ---